Get financial assistance

 Foreclosure protection

 If you're facing foreclosure, contact your mortgage company.
-Or call the FHA Resource Center at 800-225-5342.
+You can also submit a complaint or call the FHA Resource Center at 800-225-5342.

 Renter protections